openstack/contributor-guide/doc/source/common/accounts.rst

 * Vote in elections.
 * Run for elected positions in the OpenStack project.
 * Submit presentations to OpenStack conferences.
+* Vote on presentations at OpenStack conferences.
+* Commit code to OpenStack via Gerrit.

 Sign Up
 -------